mahan-fcb/ThermoAGT/README.md

 # Model traning:

-model.py is provided all model architectures and data loaders. you can train your model from strach by using this command: python train.py
+Thermal_train.py is provided all model architectures and data loaders. you can train your model from strach by using this command: python Thermal_train.py. please note that you need to geenrate training data and chnage the names of npy files in the Thermal_train.py based on your generated data.

-your model is saved in the MODEL directory. and you can test your data using this command: python test.py
+Thermal_test.py is provided all saved models and data loaders. you can test your model by using this command: python Thermal_test.py. please note that you need to geenrate test data and chnage the names of npy files in the Thermal_test.py based on your generated data.

 # python3.9